-“That’s,” I stopped myself realizing what I have said.
-In this world they don’t have any form of currency in dollar bills and instead still used gold.
-“What I meant is why haven’t you asked me on why am I eating gold?”
+“That’s,” I stopped myself realizing what I had said.
+In this world, people don’t have any form of currency in dollar bills and instead still used gold.
+“What I meant is why haven’t you asked me why I am eating gold?”

 “Oh.
 Well, I was a bit too taken aback to see you munching on gold that I forgot.”
 He lightly blushed in embarrassment.
 “So, why are you eating gold?”

 “I never heard an elf eating gold before.
-You must be some special kind of elf to be cursed….That means you must of accumulated a lot of wealth.”
-Phil was silent looking at me warily.
+You must be some special kind of elf to be cursed…That means you must have accumulated a lot of wealth.”
+Phil was silent, looking at me warily.

 “Here.”
 Without thinking, I handed him a gold piece in his hands.
 “You can have this.”

-Phil look down confused.
-His demeanor change and he quickly turned angry.
+Phil looked down, confused.
+His demeanor changed, and he quickly turned angry.
 “I do not need gold to stay silent.
 You can keep it.”
-His voice raise up in fury.
+His voice rose up in a fury.

-Phil stared uncomfortably.
+Phil started uncomfortably.
 He saw me just eat the gold as if it was candy.
 “That look like it hurts.”
 His anger was abated and instead was amazed at what I just did.

 “No. It melts like chocolate in my mouth.”

 “You don’t know chocolate?”
 I gasped in shock.
 There was no chocolate in this world at all?
 The thought horrified me.
-I love apples but the next second favorite treat was chocolate.
+I love apples, but the next second favorite treat was chocolate.
 This was a sacrilege.
 I needed to find out if they were any sweet shops around here that even had one.
-“Just think of it as some kind of sweets like candy.”
+“Just think of it as some kind of candy.”

 “No. I told you I’m not.”
 This was going in circles again.
-Does he not get that I am not?
+Does he not get it?

-He had a sharp mind, though they were one thing that was incorrect.
-I was not a noble, but a dragon.
+He had a sharp mind, though they were one incorrect thing.
+I was not a noble but a dragon.
 Telling him that I was a dragon sounded like trouble brewing in the making.
 Was this the effect of Double Trouble or just my bad luck?
-I didn’t know but I was getting a headache.
+I didn’t know, but I was getting a headache.